Azure/batch-shipyard/docs/69-batch-shipyard-slurm.md

 Slurm helper will then translate the Slurm node names back to Batch compute node ids and deprovision appropriately.

+Some Slurm logs, notably the `Batch Shipyard Slurm Helper`, Slurm power save logs, and `slurmd` logs are stored on an Azure File Share for easy viewing to debug issues. `slurmctld` logs are stored locally with each controller node.

 ## Walkthrough
 The following is a brief walkthrough of configuring a Slurm on Batch cluster with Batch Shipyard.